How to help Afghan refugees and those trapped during the Taliban takeover

 For those in Afghanistan

 The International Rescue Committee is a global nonprofit organization dedicated to aiding people displaced by war, persecution or natural disaster.
-The organization has worked in Afghanistan since 1988, providing “displaced families with shelter, clean water, sanitation, and other basic necessities,” according to its website, as well as education and cash assistance.
-It is accepting financial contributions for its relief efforts.
+The organization has worked in Afghanistan since 1988, providing “displaced families with shelter, clean water, sanitation and other basic necessities,” according to its website, as well as education and cash assistance.
+The organization is accepting financial contributions for its relief efforts.

 The International Medical Corps has operated in Afghanistan since 1984, providing medical training and services in the country.
 It is accepting donations to its emergency relief fund.